IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/installation.rst

 Although it works, it is very slow, so we do not recommend it.

 A more rapid approach is to follow the **Unstable installation** method, as this provides all dependencies for you out of the box.

-Then, we can replace certain Python files that tend to be updated frequently with those from the Git repository.
+Once you've done this, you can replace certain Python files that tend to be updated frequently with those from the Git repository.
 We're going to use symlinks (Windows users can use ``mklink``), so we can code in our Git repository, and see the changes in our Blender installation (you will need to restart Blender to see changes).

-In addition, we're also going to replace the Python code of the IfcOpenShell dependency with our Git repository, since most of the BlenderBIM Add-on functionality is agnostic of Blender, and is actually part of IfcOpenShell.
-Therefore, we need to keep this dependency highly updated as well.

-The downside with this approach is that if a new dependency is added, or a compiled dependency version requirement has changed, or the build system changes, you'll need to fix your setup manually.
-But this is relatively rare.
+For Linux or Mac:

 ::